Test Your Website for SEO , Free Checklist (2026)

 - Are you avoiding low-quality link networks?

 If you need a strategy, start with partnerships and directories.
 Our traffic guide includes a directory section.
+You can also check your current domain authority to see where you stand.

 For a focused playbook, see our backlink website guide.
 If you're early-stage, startup SEO lays out a 90-day plan.